 Buying in Bulk

 We’re conditioned to believe buying in bulk saves money—and sometimes it does.
 But often buying more means we’ll spend more than planned, or that we’ll waste savings when throwing out 40 fish sticks no one ate.

 Even non-warehouse stores motivate buyers to buy in volume.
-A popular tactic is setting thresholds shoppers can meet to qualify for discounts.
+A popular tactic is setting thresholds shoppers must meet to qualify for discounts.
 If a store offers you an extra $25 in savings if you buy $100 of stuff, you’ll likely keep adding items to your cart to reach that goal.

-We all know that stores display prices ending in 99, 98, or 95 to make prices appear lower—$9.99 is perceived as “$9 and change,” rather than $10.
+Stores often display prices ending in 99, 98, or 95 to make prices appear lower—$9.99 is perceived as “$9 and change,” rather than $10.
 It’s actually not the “99” or “95” at the end of the price that affects us—it’s that shoppers pay most attention to the left-most numbers in a price; $199 seems a lot better than $200.

-Some sellers, especially those with pricey products, advertise discounts as nice round dollar savings (“Save $100”), rather than as a percentage off.
+Some sellers, especially those with pricey products, advertise discounts as nice round-dollar savings (“Save $100”), rather than as a percentage off.
 The idea is that you’ll more easily absorb the supposed deal.